-What do you love about yourself?
-What do you think others love about you?
+What qualities do you think others love about you?

-If you could be anything other than what you currently are, what would it be?
+If you could do anything other than what you currently do, what would it be?

 What’s the first thing you do when you wake up?

 Stretch.
 Well…drink coffee, then stretch.
 After recovering from a spinal cord injury, I am living in a body that does not want to move.
 Being committed to my physical forward movement routine begins with a pre-workout stretch regimen.
 Truth be told, I wake up somewhere in my 90s.
 After stretching I’m in my 60s.
 Coffee (or a Hi-ball organic energy drink) gets me into my 40s, and after a workout and shower, I am back to my natural state (the age my mind thinks I am) in my early 30s.